 - Then another time Leela got fired with Fry and Bender when the two took the ship out for a joyride around the world with the Planet Express building tethered to it, but she did leave the key in the ignition.

 - In Metalocalypse, Toki is often the one who doesn't eat the mousse.
 One of his catch phrases is even "Evens Toki?"
 When Dethklok comes out with a line of clothing, their humanitarian fashion designer berates and abuses them all for not being in shape, including Toki, who is in great shape and who didn't lie about his measurements.
 (At least his new clothes fit perfectly.)

-- The Simpsons: in the "Heck House" segment of episode "Treehouse of Horror XVIII", Bart, Milhouse, Nelson and Lisa are sent temporarily to hell, yet Lisa took no part in the chaos they wreaked.
+- In the "Heck House" segment of episode "Treehouse of Horror XVIII", Bart, Milhouse, Nelson and Lisa are sent temporarily to hell, yet Lisa took no part in the chaos they wreaked.
 She points this out along the way to hell: "I warned you, and yet my punishment is no less severe.
-That's odd".
+That's odd."